How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Thunder hit the road the Rockets on Wednesday at 8:00 PM ET.
+The Pacers hope to pick up a road win at the Bucks on Wednesday at 8:00 PM ET.

 How to Watch